 Are you petrified of your spouse’s retirement?
 Do you worry that he is going to cling to you day in and day out not knowing what to do with himself?
-Or, do you think he may become sullen or full of angst with all this new-found time and freedom?
+Do you think he may become sullen or full of angst with all this new-found time and freedom?

 Retirement will be difficult for men, and their wives, who have not quite prepared for the transition.
-In general, men have defined themselves by their career with other roles, such as father or husband secondary.
+In general, men have defined themselves by their career with other roles, such as a father or husband, secondary.